davidande/FSRM-ANTICRYPTO/README.md

 You can also follw all attempts in the events log.

 For maintenance use if you want to stop the fsrm service: **Stop-Service SrmSvc**

+## 6- Passive FSRM screens
+FSRM cannot be used on administrative shares. it will only publish an event in the event log.
+As it is just informational, i give the choice to use or not passvive FSRM screens.
+By default it is used ans will will see them in the FSRM screen Tab.
+If you Want to ignore passive screens just change in the script line 41:
+$delpassive = "0" and set it to **$delpassive = "1"**

 # Sources #
 https://github.com/kinomakino/ransomware_file_extensions/blob/master/anti_ransomware.ps1